YashChaudhary18/java-logic-programs/strings/Readme.md

 This Java program finds the longest word in a given sentence.
 The program takes a sentence from the user, splits it into words, and determines which word has the greatest length.

-Program Logic :
-Steps used in the program:
+Program Logic : Steps used in the program

 1. Take a sentence as input from the user.
 2. Split the sentence into words using the "split()" method.
 3. Traverse through each word.